 Each player in the field is part of a play, and has a individual behavior that, using low level implementation of simple actions called skills, perform actions on the field.
+The figure 5 shows an example behavior (attack behavior) state machine of skills.

 All attributions are flexible: during the game, the strategy can choose the best set of plays, which, in turn, can choose the best set of behaviors for the game situation.
+Each layer on the strategy hierarchy handles a group of players, or a player, as shown by figure 6.